DanMan259/Elec299/README.md

 Using Arduino and the additional hardware provided

 This Lab Material is for personal use.
-If used take at your own risk the consequences.
+If used take at your own risk and bear the consequences.